 Products labeled “clinical strength” contain various aluminum active ingredients at various percentages which can be confusing… as all active ingredients are not the same, and a higher percentage does not necessarily equal a more effective solution.
 Which aluminum complex is better?
 What percentage is right?
 The answer and how each will work for you depends on how much sweat control you need.

 Aluminum chloride works differently than other aluminum compounds.
 It penetrates to a deeper level of the sweat gland to stop sweat where it starts.
 Aluminum chloride molecules are smaller and fill the sweat duct more effectively than larger aluminum compounds.
-This means that the active ingredient in Certain Dri Clinical Strength roll on will help prevent perspiration more effectively, and won’t wash off in the shower.
+This means that the active ingredient in Certain Dri Prescription Strength Clinical Roll-On will help prevent perspiration more effectively, and won’t wash off in the shower.

-The pink circles below represent the molecules in other clinical antiperspirants as they enter a sweat gland in your armpit.
+The pink circles below represent the molecules in other clinical antiperspirants as they enter a sweat gland in your underarm.

 If you’re looking for real “clinical strength” antiperspirant options that can help you with excessive underarm sweating, try Certain Dri®, the #1 doctor recommended brand.